senzing-garage/sz-sdk-proto/README.md

 ## Language

-The following instructions were used to create
+The following instructions were used to create a
 [go module](go) and other
 [example generated source code](example_generated_source_code).